Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Discussion and Conclusions

-This study delves into the intricate dynamics of news distribution, user behavior, media support, and topic preferences within online political communities, offering valuable insights into the digital landscape.
+In this work, we investigated the relation between shared news on social media and the ideologies of the users who share them.
+We analyzed both the source of the news articles, their intrinsic bias, and the topics covered, and we related each of these characteristics to the users political ideologies from \cite{zhou2021}.
+To accomplish this, we analyzed the content of news articles shared by politically aligned users on X (ex-Twitter), scraping their content and quantifying both the bias and the topics covered.

-Firstly, we use an already introduced index called Sentiment Bias \cite{albanese2020analyzing, cicchini2022news} for each media outlet, adapted to this context.
-Remarkably, this index effortlessly categorizes news outlets' biases without any assumptions, as shown in Fig. \ref{sb_by_media}A. Our findings align with external classifications (when available), validating the accuracy of our approach.
+Our initial analysis focused on sources (i.e. media outlets).
+This analysis revealed that the sharing behavior of news by users did not exhibit a distinctly polarized distribution.
+While certain media outlets may be associated with particular political ideologies (CL and CR), we observed a significant percentage of news from Center-Right (CR) outlets being shared by users identified as Center-Left (CL).
+See Fig. \ref{news_by_media} C. This suggests that the sources of news shared by users on social media may not necessarily indicate their ideology.
+Our data indicates that Center-Right (CR) media outlets are the most widely consumed in the country, aligning with findings from \cite{comscore}.
+Additionally, our results highlight that Center-Right (CR) media outlets reach a more diverse audience in terms of ideological spectra.

-When analyzing $\bar{SB}$ alongside social media data, a notable trend emerges: users on social platforms tend to engage with and share news that aligns with their political beliefs.
-This trend is especially prominent among right-leaning users.
-Surprisingly, left-leaning individuals also display a preference for right-biased sources.
-It's crucial to note that in the Argentine context, our data indicates that Center-Right (CR) media outlets are the most widely consumed in the country \cite{comscore}, reaching audiences across ideological spectra.
-However, these findings are consistent with the reality that complete polarization of users towards news outlets aligned solely with their beliefs is improbable.
-If this were the case, left-aligned users would exclusively engage with left-leaning outlets, and vice versa.
-The observed diverse engagement patterns suggest a more nuanced and complex interaction between users and media sources.
+We delve deeper into the analysis of the relationship between users' ideologies and the news they share, by examining the bias of news content using the previously introduced Sentiment Bias index \cite{albanese2020analyzing, cicchini2022news}.
+This index effectively categorizes biases of news outlets without making any assumptions, as depicted in Fig. \ref{sb_by_media}.
+Our findings are consistent with external classifications, where available, validating the accuracy of our approach \cite{mediabiasfactcheck}.